-Somewhere between five days and two weeks before your period starts, you may experience symptoms that let you know it’s coming.
+Somewhere between 5 days and 2 weeks before your period starts, you may experience symptoms that let you know it’s coming.
 These symptoms are known as premenstrual syndrome (PMS).

 If you have PMS symptoms that interfere with your ability to work, go to school, or enjoy your day, talk to your doctor.